photo by Shawn Lee

 Are you missing out on my Bonus Content?

-See more of my Adobe Creative Suite Videos on my Adobe Creative Suite Podcast and get the App here.
+See more of my Adobe Creative Suite Videos on my Adobe Creative Suite Podcast and get the App below.
 It features EXCLUSIVE CONTENT that no one else gets to see.
-This episode has a BONUS CLIP that is available only in the App!
 My iOS App is a Universal App for iPhone, iPad and iPod touch.
 I also have an Android version on the Amazon App Store:

 After reading my buddy Jason’s review of the Jawbone Up over at BestAppSite.com I decided to order one.
 Like so many of my fellow Americans I’m simply not active enough.
 I know it.
 No need to tell me.
 The idea behind the Up is that you wear it all day (and night) and it monitors your activity/steps.
 You can sync it with your smartphone and get reports anytime you want.
 You can see how many steps you’ve taken on a given day as well as how many hours you’ve slept and if you’re diligent about entering the food you eat, it can monitor that too.
 If you have friends that use the Up you can become buddies and see each other’s progress.
 This is where my competitive side kicks in as I want to have as many or more steps than my friends on a given day.
 Having used the Jawbone Up for a couple of weeks now I can give you guys some feedback.
 Before I jump into the feedback though, I recently received the Nike Fuelband as a gift!
 Wow!
 Now I can compare and contrast between the two and tell you which one I like best at the end…